amibusi06-netizen/ai-customer-support-chatbot/README.md

 ## Note

-Ce projet a été réalisé avec l’aide de ChatGPT pour structurer le prompt et organiser le workflow, tout en comprenant et en implémentant chaque étape de manière autonome.
+### 🇫🇷 Ce projet a été réalisé avec l’aide de ChatGPT pour structurer le prompt et organiser le workflow, tout en comprenant et en implémentant chaque étape de manière autonome.

+### 🇬🇧 This project was carried out with the help of ChatGPT to structure the prompt and organize the workflow, while understanding and implementing each step autonomously.

 ---